- Place where the work was made

 Art Gallery Handbook, 1999. pg.
 270.

-Jean Buhot, Revue des Arts Asiatiques 1938, 1938, 123-24 (illus.). plate no .45
+Jean Buhot, Revue des Arts Asiatiques, Paris, 1938, 123-24 (illus.). plate no .45

-Bruce James (Australia) (Author), Edmund Capon (England; Australia, b.1940) (Director), Art Gallery of New South Wales handbook, Domain, 1999, 270 (colour illus.).
+Bruce James, Art Gallery of New South Wales handbook, 'Asian Collection: East Asia', pg.
+246-287, Sydney, 1999, 270 (colour illus.).

 Jackie Menzies, Orientations, 'Japanese Figure Painting: From the Public to the Personal', pg.
-114-119., Orientations Sep 2000, Sep 2000, 114-115 (colour illus.). fig.1
+114-119, Hong Kong, Sep 2000, 114-115 (colour illus.). fig.1

-'The World of Samurai Culture', The Asian Collections Art Gallery of New South Wales 2003, 2003, 216-217 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, 'The World of Samurai Culture', Sydney, 2003, 216-217 (colour illus.).
 The colour illus. on page 217 is a detail of this work.

 Jackie Menzies, TAASA Review, "Art Gallery of New South Wales", Sydney, Mar 1998, 8 (colour illus).